 Rupee strengthens against US dollar

-KARACHI: The Pakistani rupee appreciated 9 paisas against the United States (US) dollar on the first day of week’s trading in the interbank currency market on Monday.
+KARACHI: The Pakistani rupee appreciated 20 paisas against the United States (US) dollar in the interbank currency market on Wednesday.

-According to the State Bank of Pakistan (SBP), the local currency closed at Rs153.36 against the greenback, registering appreciation of 9 paisas (0.06%) over the previous close of Rs153.45.
+According to the State Bank of Pakistan (SBP), the local currency closed at Rs153.04 against the greenback, registering appreciation of 20 paisas (0.13%) over the previous close of Rs153.24.

 On April 28, the rupee had appreciated to 152.95 against the dollar, hitting a 22-month high.